OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 Usage
 =====

-* Go to *Inventory / Inventory Control / Inventory Revaluation / Products*
-  to create a new Inventory Revaluation.
-For products set with average or standard price and real-time valuation, go to the Product form and use the link to change the standard price.
+* Go to *Inventory / Inventory Control / Inventory Revaluation* to create a new Inventory Revaluation.
+For products set with average or standard price and real-time valuation, go to the Product form and use the "Set standard price" link to change the standard price.

-* In order to post the inventory revaluation for multiple items at once, select the records in the tree view and go to
-  *More / Post Inventory Revaluations*.
+* In order to post the inventory revaluation for multiple items at once, select the records in the tree view and go to *Action / Post Inventory Revaluations*.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas